 ON THIS PAGE: You will read about your medical care after cancer treatment is finished and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with bladder cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care and active monitoring.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 For people treated for bladder cancer, follow-up care typically includes a general physical examination, cystoscopy (if the bladder has not been removed), urine cytology, type of x-rays, and routine blood and urine tests to make sure the bladder is working well and to check for any signs that the cancer has come back.

 For people with a urinary diversion, follow-up care may include checking for infection with urine tests, checking and fixing problems with controlling urination, checking for recurrent cancer in the upper urinary tract, and checking for changes in kidney function with blood and urine tests and x-rays.

-Cancer rehabilitation and survivorship care are often recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, financial counseling, and/or emotional counseling.
-The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
+Cancer rehabilitation and survivorship care are often recommended, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, financial counseling, and/or emotional counseling.
+The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent as possible.
 Learn more about cancer rehabilitation.